kornelski/lodepng-rust/README.md

 ## API

-The API mimics lodepng, so for full documentation of the structures and functions, [see the original lodepng.h](http://lpi.googlecode.com/svn/trunk/lodepng.h).
+See [API documentation](http://pornel.github.io/lodepng-rust/lodepng/) for details.
+The API mimics lodepng, so if something is unclear, [see the original lodepng.h](http://lpi.googlecode.com/svn/trunk/lodepng.h).

 To load RGBA PNG file: